Written by Jonathan Wojcik

 before it begins to decompose, and the resulting gases send the tiny terror floating fatally

 to the sea's surface.
 It is thought that a swallower first bites prey on the tail, then chomps its

-way up the victim's body, swallowing it inch by inch.
+way up the victim's body with its ratchet-like teeth, swallowing it inch by inch.